fboender/awesome-devop-tools/README.md

 * **[mtr](https://www.bitwizard.nl/mtr/)**: My TraceRoute. combines the
   functionality of the 'traceroute' and 'ping' programs in a single network diagnostic tool.
+* **[lft](https://linux.die.net/man/8/lft)**: display the route packets take to a network host/socket using one of several layer-4 protocols and methods.
+Basically traceroute for TCP, UDP and ICMP.
 * **[netcat](https://en.wikipedia.org/wiki/Netcat)**: a computer networking
   utility for reading from and writing to network connections using TCP or UDP.
 Replacement for telnet.
 Can also act as a server.